victoryeovil/health_chatbot/README.md

 ## Usage

 - Enter your health-related queries in the provided text area.
-- Click the "Generate Response" button to get responses from the GPT-2 model.
+- Click the "Generate Response" button to get responses from the fine tuned GPT-2 model.
 - Use the application to access quality health information and resources.

 ## Contributing

 We welcome contributions to this project.
 Feel free to submit issues, propose new features, or contribute to the code.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Contact